-In case you missed it, leggings are about to be over.
+In case you missed it, leggings are over.

 And there goes half my bloody wardrobe.

-Speaking to The New York Times, Krissy Jones — the founder of the New York City-based yoga studio Sky Ting — said there's a movement to more… free-flowing activewear.
+Speaking to The New York Times, Krissy Jones — the founder of the New York City-based yoga studio Sky Ting — said it's all about free-flowing activewear.

 "You don't need technical apparel — you are not running a marathon where you need things to compress your legs," she said.